kincajou/intellij-plugin-imports-cleaner/README.md

 different code style.
 This plugin replaces that mechanic, and, while keeping all the features, won't change the order of import statements.

  ## Installation

+ - make sure IDEA version is 2017.3 or higher
  - download the jar file from [releases page](https://github.com/kincajou/intellij-plugin-imports-cleaner/releases)
  - open IDEA settings, Plugins tab, select 'Install plugin from disk...' and point it to the downloaded file

- Once installed, the plugin will start working immediately.
+ The plugin starts working immediately.
 There is no configuration.

  ## Usage